- Plugin basics

 4. Routing changes

-As a result, the path declaration will look like this:
+As a result, the declaration of paths should look as follows:

 // src/app/app-routing.module.ts